murray-pocha/timer/README.md

 Alarm goes off in 3 seconds
 Alarm goes off in 5 seconds
 Alarm goes off in 10 seconds

-Each alarm includes a beep sound in the terminal.
+Each alarm triggers a terminal beep.

-Usage:
+🚀 Getting Started
-Clone or download this repo.
+Clone or download this repository.

-Run the script in a terminal:
+Run the script using Node.js:

 node timer.js <time1> <time2> ...
-Replace <time> with one or more positive numbers in seconds.
+Replace <time> with one or more positive integers representing seconds.

-Requirements
+📦 Requirements
-Node.js (v12+)
+Node.js (version 12 or higher)

-Author
+👨‍💻 Author
-Created by Murray Pocha as part of Lighthouse Labs Web Development Bootcamp.
+Created by Murray Pocha
+As part of the Lighthouse Labs Web Development Bootcamp